Does vision get worse if you don’t wear your glasses?

 Not wearing glasses, or wearing glasses with the wrong prescription, may not permanently harm your child’s eyes or cause their vision to worsen.
-However, things such as injuries, infections, and blue light and ultraviolet exposure can cause discomfort and additional mild to severe eye and vision problems.
+However, things such as injuries, infections, prolonged screen time and ultraviolet exposure can cause discomfort and additional mild to severe eye and vision problems.

 Depending on the severity, eye injuries can, in some cases, lead to vision loss.
 Kids’ eye injuries most frequently occur while playing sports.
 Common causes of eye injuries include:

 If your child’s eye is injured, take them to your eye doctor immediately for assessment and treatment.

 READ MORE: Eye safety basics

 Some eye infections can lead to blurry vision, light sensitivity, double vision and/or eye pain, among other symptoms.
 Infections that may affect a child’s vision include: